-How to Avoid Cyber Scams on Black Friday, Cyber Monday, and Giving Tuesday
+How Can I Avoid Cyber Scams on Black Friday, Cyber Monday, and Giving Tuesday?

 It seems every year people spend more and more money during Black Friday and Cyber Monday for holiday gifts and donate to charities on Giving Tuesday.
 Because of the COVID-19 pandemic and social distancing rules, many of you will be doing your purchases online.
 Unfortunately, cybercriminals know this and will do their best to get access to your credit card swipes, your identity, and online transactions.
 With the large amount of cybercrime and data breaches that have taken place this year, it’s more important than ever to make sure you are being vigilant and taking steps to protect yourself.
 Here are a few tips to keep you safe as you donate to your favorite charities and buy gifts for your friends and loved ones: